Advantages of a Prenuptial Agreement

 A prenuptial agreement is a legal document that determines how a couple will divide their debts and assets in the event of divorce.
 Many people are under the impression that only the wealthy construct prenuptial agreements, but that’s simply not true.
 A document of this type can be good for every couple, regardless of their financial situation.
-Here are 5 reasons a couple should create a prenuptial agreement.
+Here are 5 benefits a couple should consider when thinking about creating a prenuptial agreement.

 - Protect Separate Property